Spearhead-class expeditionary fast transport: HSSV

 In early 2014, Austal announced it had been awarded a $124.9 million contract for two High Speed Support Vessels (HSSV) for a foreign customer, later revealed to be the Royal Navy of Oman.
 The HSSV has a similar catamaran hull design as the EPF and supports naval operations including helicopter operations, rapid deployment of military personnel and cargo, and search and rescue missions.
 It is 72.5 m long and can travel at 35 knots.
 An HSSV has a crew of 69 personnel with 69 berths, can seat another 250, and has a cargo capacity of 320 tonnes (350 short tons).
 Both are to be delivered by 2016.

-Austal launched the first HSSV, RNOV Al Mubshir, on 31 October 2015 at its Henderson, Western Australia facility. it was delivered to Oman on 20 May 2016.
+Austal launched the first HSSV, RNOV Al Mubshir, in October 2015 at its Henderson, Western Australia facility.
+It was delivered to Oman in May 2016.

 Ships in class

 Related/similar projects

 The Army and Navy have been operating HSVs for some time, including;